Mbed-TLS/mbedtls-docs/reviews/review-priorities.md

 ### priority-medium

 This is for PRs which advance the core team's aims for Mbed TLS, but are not needed to meet delivery in the current quarter.
+These PRs will receive review on a best-effort basis, but assistance from the community would be helpful.

 These would typically address one of the following areas:

 * Security
   * Non-urgent and lower-priority security improvements
 * Robustness
-  * Non-urgent bug-fixes
+  * Non-urgent bug fixes
   * Test improvements
   * Documentation
 * PSA Crypto